Players (Canadian) Formula Atlantic Series Race

 - Brabham BT35 (Gordon Strom): Raúl Pérez Gama was one of several Mexican customers of Fred Opert racing in the early 1970s.
 For 1972, he had a brand new orange-and-yellow Brabham BT35 and raced as part of the Fred Opert Racing team in Pro Formula B events with entry number #66.
 He retained the car for the two Bogotá races in early 1972 after which BT35-32 has been identified as the car driven in SCCA events by Gordon Strom (Santa Cruz, CA or Sunnyvale, CA) in 1972 and for the following three seasons, retaining the car's original orange and yellow colours throughout.
 For 1976, Strom acquired a Chevron B29 and the Brabham may have been traded back to Fred Opert.

 - March 75B (Don Breidenbach): Don Breidenbach (Oakland, CA) had a new March 75B which he first raced at Holtville Aerodrome 23 Mar 1975.
 It was blue and ran as #61 entered by D. L. B. Industries.
 Last known race was in February 1976, after which Breidenbach's new 76B arrived and the 75B went to Jeffrey Alkana (Azusa, CA), replacing his earlier 74B.
 Alkana is reported to have won the regional championship in 1977 with this car but it seems more likely that he won the 1976 Cal Club Formula B title.
-Sold to Alan Holly for 1977, repainted red and again used in Cal Club SCCA events.
+Sold to Alan Holly (North Hollywood, CA) for 1977, repainted red and again used in Cal Club SCCA events.
 Sold by Holly to studio exec Steve Brimmer who raced it in 1978 and then kept it, unused, for some time.
 History then unknown until owned by Walter Hagstrom in 1988.
 It then sat unused for ten years from 1990 until sold by Roger Downer (Petaluma, CA) to Ken Stone in 2000.
 Retained by Stone in 2004.
-With Mark Rincon (Redding, CA) by 2008.
-Retained by Rincon 2012.
+By 2008, the car was with Mark Rincon (Redding, CA), who ran it in Ramada Inns livery.
+Later bought from Rincon by Steve Cook (Napa, California).

 - March 75B (Jon Batchelor): Cavanaugh Racing entered a blue #62 March 75B for Jon Batchelor (Miami Beach, FL) at the start of the 1975 season.
 After the team ran out of money, the car was sold back to Doug Shierson Racing but it is currently unclear how it was then used.